CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Assists.md

 ## Example 2:

 Javk Wick the rogue is sneaking up on a guard.
 Javk's player asks the narrator if he could assist his stealth check to sneak up with his Rogue Vocation.
-The Narrator agrees and Javk get +2 wins from his Assists, making the following stealth check far more easy.
+The Narrator agrees and Javk get +2 wins from his Assist, making the following stealth check far more easy.

 ## Example 3: